AndreaPasqualini/fdic_sdi_getnprep/README.md

 ![bulk_sdi_zips](./img/fdic_sdi_dload.png)

 There are many zip files, and manually downloading them hurts my wrist.
-Hence I wrote this [Python](https://www.python.org/)/[BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) program that does the job for me.
+Hence I wrote this [Python](https://www.python.org/) program that does the job for me.

 ### Main steps of the program

 The program is quite easy.
-It goes on the website, it parses the HTML table where all the zip files are listed and then reads the links.
+It constructs the URLs for the files over at https://www7.fdic.gov/sdi/download_large_list_outside.asp.
-Finally, the good-ole [`urllib.request.urlretrieve`](https://docs.python.org/3/library/urllib.request.html#urllib.request.urlretrieve) starts the downloads.
+Finally, the good-ole [`requests`](https://requests.readthedocs.io/en/master/) starts the downloads, which are now parallel thanks to the [MultiProcessing](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.pool.Pool.imap) library.
 There also is a fancy progress bar, courtesy of [tqdm](https://tqdm.github.io/).

 There only is one catch.